-We expect to receive approximately \$\) million in net proceeds from the sale of the shares of our common stock in this offering (approximately \$\) million if the underwriters' over-allotment option is exercised in full), after deducting underwriting discounts and commissions and the estimated expenses of this offering payable by us.
+We expect to receive approximately \$ million in net proceeds from the sale of the shares of our common stock in this offering (approximately \$ million if the underwriters' over-allotment option is exercised in full), after deducting underwriting discounts and commissions and the estimated expenses of this offering payable by us.

-We intend to use the net proceeds from this offering to acquire additional high quality MBS, on a leveraged basis, consistent with our investment policy and for working capital, which may include, among other things, the repayment of our repurchase agreements.
+We intend to use the net proceeds from this offering to acquire additional residential MBS, including Senior MBS, consistent with our investment policy and for working capital, which may include, among other things, the repayment of our repurchase agreements.